johnnyb186/WPlusHub/README.md

 # WPlusHub

-A wallpaper hub for the jailbreak community by u/Johnnyb186 & u/Mozart401
+A wallpaper hub for the jailbreak community

+-by u/Johnnyb186 & u/Mozart401